What does a carbon border adjustment do and why have it?

 Another concern is the potential loss of competitiveness of the European industries, whose manufacturing costs for the same product, e.g. steel, are higher because of CO2 pricing.
 This could lead to them being outpriced on the world market and eventually to their demise.

-This issue could be alleviated by a so-called carbon border tax.
+This issue could be alleviated by a so-called carbon border tax or adjustment.
 Simply put, such a levy would add the same CO2 costs to a product when it crosses the border into the EU that the manufacturer of a domestically produced item would have to pay.

-The EU is referring to this instrument as "Carbon border adjustment mechanism" or CBAM.
+The EU is referring to this instrument as "carbon border adjustment mechanism" or CBAM.
+It is the world’s first concrete proposal to impose carbon emission costs on imports of goods at an international border.

 Some researchers have pointed out that carbon leakage is only a “perceived” threat for which there is too little evidence.
 Opponents of the tax have therefore highlighted the minimal benefits and many trade-offs that a carbon border adjustment mechanism (CBAM) would entail.

-To which goods would an EU carbon border levy apply?
+To which goods would an EU carbon border price apply?

 Legal issues when implementing a CBAM